 - Mix your flour and salt together, then add in your butter in small diced pieces and mix together with a fork until the mixture is tiny bits.

-- Next, add in Canada Dry Sparking Seltzer Water 1 Tbsp at a time and continue mixing with fork until dough is firm.
+- Next, add in sparkling water 1 Tbsp at a time and continue mixing with fork until dough is firm.
 Do not add too much water or dough will be sticky and soggy.

 - Cut the dough into 4 squares.